pd2871/PDahal2871/README.md

 ### ML Engineer

-- 💡 Currently working on - Custom Object Detection and ML usecases
+- 💡 Currently working on - Custom Image Segmentation and ML usecases
-- 🚀 Currently learning - MLOps and MONAI
+- 🚀 Currently learning - MLOps and Deployment Strategies
 - 👯 I’m looking to collaborate on - Deep Learning, Machine Learning and Computer Vision.
 - 🧲 Interests - AI and Data Science